-- A pragmatic variation occurs in The Untouchables, when the eponymous squad has captured a Capone henchman and is trying to get him to talk about Capone's finances.
+- A pragmatic variation occurs in The Untouchables (1987), when the eponymous squad has captured one of Al Capone's henchmen and is trying to get him to talk about Capone's finances.
 When the henchman refuses to talk, Malone wanders outside, grabs the corpse of a Mook killed in the preceding gunfight, and after pretending to threaten to kill him if he won't talk, shoots the corpse through the head, spattering the henchman with gore.
-The henchman, believing he'd witnessed an actual execution, is very cooperative afterwards.
+The henchman, believing he'd witnessed an actual execution, is very cooperative afterward.

 - Pointedly averted in Big Red.
 The narrator notes that after the dog Big Red had killed Old Majesty, the terrifying bear that had been harassing the country, he didn't tear at or worry the corpse.
 He simply lay down.
 The author sees this as nobility of spirit.